schorschii/sixleds/README.md

 - Each line setup by the display can have multiple pages controlled by the fiveleds.updateline Function.
 - Each active schedule will used the cycle the display on each line.
 - An on disk backup will be loaded at creation and stored after every change.
+- Uploading custom graphics to the device is supported.
+Graphics are saved in simple text files where each char represents one pixel.
+Char 'A' is used for red, 'D' for green, 'E' for yellow and '@' for no light (LED off).
+Please check out the examples in `sample-graphics`.

 ## Quickstart
 After installing, you can use it in following ways to send messages to the LED Display.